ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ### Santa Claus' Problem

 Everything seems pretty dandy for Santa.
-He has kept his promise and lives longer than any human, he's grown his operations to command many and spread cheer at a wonderous scale, he's experienced and learned much from his pilgrimage, he's known all across the lands, has greatly emotionally matured, has a lovely family, and something worth living for!
+He has kept his promise and lives longer than any human, he's grown his operations to command many and spread cheer at a wondrous scale, he's experienced and learned much from his pilgrimage, he's known all across the lands, has greatly emotionally matured, has a lovely family, and something worth living for!

 However, he faces an issue he never had before.
 The *problem of scale*.